-Although recent developments indicated the court’s willingness to apply schedule 3 under the National Environmental Management Act, which allows for various offences of which directors or employees could be held personally liable, the general populist opinion still views local government transgressions of effluent discharge into our natural resources as being absolved from any liability.
+Although recent developments indicated the court’s willingness to apply schedule 3 under the National Environmental Management Act, which allows for various offences of which directors or employees could be held personally liable for pollution and degradation of environmental resources, specific enforcement of similar schedule 3 transgressions of effluent discharges are yet to be enforced against operators and individuals in the Waste Water Treatment Sector under the National Environmental Management Act.
+Bosman and Boyd confirms this statement in citing the aforementioned as legislative inconsistency with both NEMA and the NWA criminalizing non-compliance but compliance is only enforced against corporate structures and not against local government structures.
+This being notwithstanding that both NEMA and NWA does not specifically exclude the state from compliance.
+Therefore the general populist opinion still views local government transgressions of effluent discharge into our natural resources as being absolved from any criminal liability.

-This might have been prior to the Bloemhof water contamination crisis which directly questioned the responsibility of the possible dereliction of duties performed by the municipal manager and/or other parties.
+This might have been prior to the Bloemhof water contamination crisis in which the Centre for Environmental Rights directly questioned the responsibility of the possible dereliction of duties performed by the municipal manager and/or other parties.
 This raised the question in relation to the possibility of culpable homicide with the deaths of three infants.

-On Monday, the 4th of June 2014 the Centre for Environmental Rights requested the investigation of possible criminal charges to be laid against the municipal manager, contractors and municipal officials involved.
-This would inter alia relate to the consideration of criminal charges against the municipal manager, thus for the first time allowing the possible individual criminal liability of a municipal manager in terms of NEMA.
+On Monday, the 4th of June 2014 the Centre for Environmental Rights requested the National Prosecution Authority to investigate possible criminal charges to be laid against the municipal manager, contractors and municipal officials involved.
+The investigation would therefore relate to the consideration of criminal charges against the municipal manager, thus for the first time allowing the possible individual criminal liability of a municipal manager in terms of NEMA.

 The investigation requested were based on the following aspects: